 Troubleshooting RPC server unavailable error 0x800706BA

-The easiest way to test the RPC connectivity between local and remote computers is to use a simple WMI query against a remote host.
+The easiest way to test the RPC connectivity between the local and remote computer is to run a simple WMI query against a remote host.

-In our case, we tried to poll a remote computer through WMI from the PowerShell console.
+In our case, we tried to query a remote computer through WMI from the PowerShell console.

-In this example, you can see that the remote computer is not accessible by RPC.
+In this example, you can see that the remote computer is not accessible via RPC.

 Note.
 If the RPC communication between your hosts is working fine, you should get the remote computer info in the command output: